✨ Professional Resume Review | Get Yours Today | Certified Experts

 2. Functional Resume Format (Skills-based Resume)

-Unlike a chronological resume focusing on work history, a functional (skills-based) resume emphasizes your skills and achievements.
+Unlike a chronological resume, which focuses on work history, a functional (skills-based) resume emphasizes your skills and achievements.

 If you have outstanding skills and achievements that will help you stand out from other job seekers, a functional format is your best bet.